By HS Wong

 Engagement requires discernment.
 Regional players must read beyond rhetoric, balancing diplomatic courtesy with strategic autonomy.

 Silence is strategic data.
 Observing who applauds, and who does not, offers critical insight into global power perceptions.
-The quiet delegates were not passive observers; they were signaling, in the only way diplomatically appropriate, that Western-centric narratives do not automatically command their allegiance.
+The quiet delegates were not passive observers.
+They were signaling, in the only way diplomatically appropriate, that Western-centric narratives do not automatically command their allegiance.

-Forward-Looking Strategy for Malaysia
+Moving Forward for Malaysia

-Engaging with Western powers constructively, but on terms that protect national and regional interests.
+And while we should continue to engage with Western powers constructively, we must ensure they are on terms that protect national and regional interests.
 Malaysia can welcome investment and partnership while resisting narratives that presume a shared destiny defined in Washington or Brussels.
+Importantly, economic relationships should be diversified to ensure that no single partner, whether West or East, holds disproportionate leverage over Malaysia’s development trajectory.

 Conclusion